mahmoud-mamdouh-matwaly/social-support-app/docs/IMPROVEMENTS.md

   - Use Server-side Rendering (SSR) or Incremental Static Regeneration (ISR) to securely generate responses using OpenAI on the server side.

 - Hosted easily on Vercel with built-in support for secure env vars and serverless functions.

+ ### Save as Draft & Data Persistence

+ **Overview**

+  The "Save as Draft" functionality allows users to save their current progress in a multi-step form or process so they can return later and continue without losing any data.
+This is especially useful in longer workflows such as:

+   - Applications

+   - Onboarding forms

+   - Multi-step wizards

+  ** Workflow Summary **

+   - User fills out the form.

+   - Clicks "Save & Continue Later" or a background auto-save is triggered.

+   - Data is sent to the backend and stored as a draft.

+   - On return or refresh, the frontend fetches saved data from the backend to restore progress.